WarwickTECH/code-of-conduct/README.md

 ## Contacts
 * Alex Bucknall, Trustee. alex@warwick.tech
-* Elizabeth Lam, Co-President. elizabeth@warwick.tech
+* Elizabeth Lam, President. elizabeth@warwick.tech

 WarwickTECH reserves the right to revise, make exceptions to, or otherwise amend these policies in whole or in part.
 If you have any questions regarding these policies, please contact WarwickTECH by e-mail at info@warwick.tech.